Arnaud80/DuduTrackerPMUImport/README.md

 # DuduTrackerPMUImport
 Python program used to import PMU Poker logs into DuduTrackerApi

-Rename config.template file as config.py and follow config instructions.
+Rename config.txt file as config.py and follow config instructions.